directdemocracy-vote/judge/httpdocs/test/README.md

 They can represent the hectares that make up a village where a referendum is being held.
 In this specific village, residents will have a greater incentive to install the application and endorse people than in others locations of the map.
+This is to simulate the fact that in this specific village, there is a popular referendum or petition project.

 #### Initial citizens
 It represents the citizens that have already downloaded the application at the beginning of the simulation.